 The Scrabster-Stromness ferry is the most exciting short sea voyage in Scotland – a great intro to Orkney.
 For ‘exciting’ read ‘choppy’ on occasion.
 But en route there are huge cliffs and the Old Man of Hoy rock-stack to distract you.
 It’s all pretty spectacular.
 And only rough sometimes.

-Scrabster-Stromness is possibly the most dramatic sea voyage in Scotland.
-This is a ferry crossing of 90 minutes (or longer in bad weather – see below) from Scrabster, near Thurso, on the north coast, to Stromness in Orkney.
+Scrabster-Stromness is a spectacular ferry crossing of 90 minutes (or longer in bad weather – see below) from Scrabster, near Thurso, on the north coast, to Stromness in Orkney.

 The voyage crosses the famous Pentland Firth, where the Atlantic and the North Sea tides meet in battle.